devanshkv/insight_docclean/README.md

 pip install -r requirements.txt python3 setup.py install
 ```

+# Documentation
+Have a look at our beauitful docs [here](https://devanshkv.github.io/insight_docclean/).

 # Training the models
 The models can be trained using `train.py`.
 The usage is as follows: